patterns >

 If the beret’s band is too large for your head or stretches out with wear, whip-stitch the rolled band to the inside, leaving a small opening to insert a narrow piece of soft elastic or a fine ribbon.

-We’ve also knit this handsome beret in Brooklyn Tweed Loft!
-Details can be found on our website.
+We’ve also knit this handsome beret in Brooklyn Tweed Loft (bottom photo).

 stashed